Billing & Usage

 |---|---|---|

 quota_remaining | int | Credits left in the current period.
-A non-negative number is the literal remaining count. -1 means UNLIMITED (enterprise / unmetered plans) — always special-case it before doing arithmetic. |
+A non-negative number is the literal remaining count. -1 means UNLIMITED (enterprise / unmetered plans), so always special-case it before doing arithmetic. |

 estimated_cost_usd | float | Estimated USD cost of the operation.
-0.0 means there is no metered charge for that call — e.g. a NOOP (a duplicate or no-op memory write) or an operation included in the plan.
+0.0 means there is no metered charge for that call, e.g. a NOOP (a duplicate or no-op memory write) or an operation included in the plan.
 It is an estimate, not a final invoice line. |

 billed_tokens | int | Tokens actually billed for the call, after any multiplier is applied. |